noodlehaus/dispatch/README.md

 to use.
 No classes, no namespaces.

 ## Requirements
-Dispatch requires at least **PHP 5.4** to work.
+Officially, Dispatch requires **PHP 5.4**.
+Unoficially though, it can run with PHP 5.2 and up.

-However, no strict version check is being done by Dispatch, and no functions specific to 5.4 are being used.
-The reason for the 5.4 requirement is because 5.3's end of life has already been announced, and 5.5 has already been released.
+No strict version check is being done by Dispatch, other than the requirements imposed by `composer.json`.
+Functions specific to 5.4 are only used when available.

-The other reason is that the adhoc tests for Dispatch make use of 5.4's built-in web server.
+To run the tests though, you'll need PHP 5.4 as it makes use of PHP's built-in web server.

 ## Code